One Electric Day 2024 is Noiseworks, Birds Of Tokyo, Wolfmother, Baby Animals, Killing Heidi and Chocolate Starfish - Noise11.com

 2024 is an all-day and early evening event with Birds Of Tokyo, Wolfmother, Baby Animals, Killing Heidi and Chocolate Starfish also taking the stage throughout the day.

 Every single band on this line-up has had multiple hits.
-Here are their highest charting song:
+Here are their highest charting songs:

 Noiseworks – Take Me Back and Hot Chili Woman both reached no 7 in 1987 and 1991.